Last updated on August 18th, 2022

 Nutritional Information of Grapes

-Below is the nutrient facts of one cup of red or green grapes:
+Below are the nutrient facts of one cup of red or green grapes:

 - 100 calories